- Individual Diseases

 Who are affected?

-HSP mostly affects children, but can affect adults.
-Sometimes it follows a throat or chest infection.
-It affects boys and girls equally.
+HSP often affects children, but can affect adult of all ages.
+It often follows an infection, which is frequently tonsillitis in younger patients, a throat or chest infection, or a bout of gastroenteritis.
+It affects both sexes equally.
 Half the children affected are under the age of five.
 Kidney involvement is more likely to be severe in older children and adults.
+In adults delays in making the diagnosis mean that many have more advanced kidney disease when the diagnosis is finally made.

 Sometimes HSP is occasionally also called Berger's disease but this should not be confused with Buerger's disease which is a different type of vasculitis